th4tsm3/FIN/out/FIN_documentation.md

 whatactions = actions extracted from object

-function execute_instructions(verb,whatobj,whatactions)

 timeline counter is incremented anytime a significative input is recognized

-function myReplace(str, group1, group2)

 '||' is used as a separator

-function(elem)

-## instruction: removes an object from scope (does not destroy the object)

-function rem(objt)

-ex: rem("casa");

-removes lnkTo from any other linked-object

-deletes lnkFrom of the object itself

-## instruction: object moving

-function mov(stringofinstr)

-ex: mov("fungo, cappuccetto_rosso");

-removes link-to from any element found in link-from of the moved object

-deletes link-from

-new connection link-fromlink-to setup

-## instruction: moves "player" special object

-function plt(moveto)

-FOCUS special object manipulation, following player movement:

-important: modifies the point of view!

-current point of view is stored in the last position of the FOCUS.lnkTo array => substituted

-FOCUS.lnkTo[FOCUS.lnkTo.length-1],2);

 ## find object-name (string)

-function object_name(di)

 returns object name (first synonim)